yet3/yet3/README.md

 ## About me

 I'm Maksymilian Kasperowicz, a developer from Poland who enjoys building highly interactive applications, whether they're practical tools or just fun projects.
-I particularly enjoy working on visual/text text editors.
+I particularly enjoy working on visual/text editors.
 Recently, I’ve been exploring Go and Zig, doing recreational programming and playing around with SDL3.

 Previously, I’ve worked on ERP system for small local recycling/manufacturing plant, scheduling/management system for a dental clinic, and an editor/AI generator for presentations/business documents.